DRG » Training Courses » Piping Structural Integrity

 - Consideration of piping dynamic effects

-This course is scheduled over a duration of 2 work days.
+This course is scheduled over 2 work days.
 The dates of the course are organized upon inquiry.

 This course is available in the classroom format.